This guide is intended for Admins setting up OAuth 2 SSO with OpenID Connect.

 Configure OpenID Connect by inputting the URL, Client ID and Secret information into the corresponding fields in your Baserow Admin Dashboard, following the steps in this guide.

-You should be able to log in with OpenID Connect after completing these steps by visiting https://baserow.io/login.
-Your users will now be taken to a OpenID Connect sign-in flow when they attempt to log into Baserow.
+You should be able to log in with OpenID Connect after completing these steps by visiting your Baserow servers login page.
+Your users will now be taken to an OpenID Connect sign-in flow when they attempt to log into Baserow.
 After logging in with their OpenID Connect credentials, they will be redirected to the app.

 If you’re looking for something else, please feel free to make recommendations or ask us questions in our online community —we’re ready to assist you!